Reimagining Anomalies: What If Anomalies Were Normal?

-While our explanation for the AD method with OE in (a) indicates that anomalies should be transformed into red or digit one to appear normal, they depict a different picture for the supervised classifier in (b).
-Here, only for the blue anomalous zero, which is seen during training, the CEs roughly show intuitive normal versions of the anomaly.
-For other unseen anomalies, such as the cyan five or yellow eight, the explanations do not show intuitive normal images.
-This suggests that the classifier is biased towards detecting blue as anomalous and fails to generalize to other colors not present in the training set.
-This underlines the need for specialized AD methods (e.g., using OE or semi-supervised objectives) because they are less prone to bias.
-Our approach is the first to explain such a bias.
+The hypothesis of a ``classification bias,'' suggesting supervised classifiers underperform when trained with limited and biased anomaly subsets \citep{ruff2020}, remains insufficiently investigated.
+To test this hypothesis, we train a supervised classifier on Colored-MNIST to distinguish between a normal set (red digits and the digit one) and a subset of the ground-truth anomalies (all blue anomalies).
+This simulates a realistic scenario in which one has no access to all variations of the ground-truth anomalies.
+The classifier bias becomes apparent as the AuROC of normal test vs.~ground-truth anomalies decreases from $98\%$ for BCE with OE (unsupervised) to $75\%$ for supervised BCE.
+Our CEs illuminate this phenomenon in Figure \ref{fig:cf_biased_clf}.
+The CEs of the AD method in (a) indicate that anomalies should be transformed into red or digit one to appear normal.
+For the supervised classifier in (b), only for the blue anomalous zero, which is seen during training, the CEs show normal versions of the anomaly.
+For unseen anomalies, such as the yellow eight, the CEs do not show intuitive normal images.
+This suggests that the classifier is biased towards blue anomalies and fails to generalize to colors not present in the training data.
+The experiment underlines the need for specialized AD methods (e.g., using OE or semi-supervision) because they are less prone to bias.